sanchezand/ADODB-Query/README.md

 # ADODB-Query
-Simple vbscript made to quety a ADODB to JSON.
+Simple vbscript made to query a ADODB to JSON.